 An actuary was once thought of as an insurance mathematician, but today an actuary is likely to be a manager or consultant applying quantitative thinking to business problems of all types.
-Actuaries earn professional status by developing a high degree of insurance and financial expertise, both on the job and by passing examinations administered by the Casualty Actuarial Society and the Society of Actuaries (see pages 12-13 of this Handbook).
+Actuaries earn professional status by developing a high degree of insurance and financial expertise, both on the job and by passing examinations administered by the Casualty Actuarial Society and the Society of Actuaries (see pages 11-12 of this Handbook and visit web site www.BeAnActuary.org).